 To be eligible for a fellowship, students must maintain health insurance for the duration of service.

-Students selected to participate in the summer fellowships program are expected to begin service after the conclusion of spring quarter classes and no later than July 6, 2020.
+Students selected to participate in the Fall 2020 fellowships program are expected to begin service no later than September 14, 2020.
 Students who wish to begin service outside of this window must meet with program staff to discuss alternatives.
-All summer fellows are required to work with their community partners at least 35 hours/week for nine consecutive weeks at their placements.
+All fellows are required to work with their community partners at least 35 hours/week for nine consecutive weeks.

 Generally, remote work is not permitted.
 We expect students to work full time on-site at their host organization’s offices in order to be fully immersed in the organization’s day-to-day operations and to have an opportunity to meet and network with their colleagues.
 Fellows are expected to work during the organization’s regular business hours.